Lolisolera/Emojipedia/README.md

 Install Dependencies: Ensure you have Node.js installed, then install dependencies with: npm install

-Run the App Start the app locally with: npm start
+Run the App - Start the app locally with: npm start

-Use the App You can now add or delete tasks in the to-do list as intended!
+You can now access the webiste locally on localhost 3000

-Alternatively use the app live here: https://nvv97h.csb.app/
+Alternatively use the app live here: https://codesandbox.io/p/sandbox/emojipedia-gn976h

-To interact with this App: Adding Tasks In the text field, type in a task you want to add to your to-do list.
-Once you've entered it, click the plus (+) icon to add the task to the list.

-Deleting Tasks To remove a task, click on the bin icon next to it, and it will be removed from your list.

 Technologies Used HTML/CSS, JavaScript, Node.js, REACT

-NOTE: this app will help you keep track of your daily tasks 😄
+NOTE: I've been using emojis for a long time now and didn't really know their real meanings...
+Did you? 😱

 Created by Lola Marquez 👽